-Durcon recommends instituting a regimen of monthly or quarterly inspections for all surfaces, sinks and joints.
-Plus, daily or weekly cleanings maintain the epoxy resin's original finish and help ensure a safe, uncontaminated working environment.
+Durcon recommends instituting a regimen of monthly or quarterly inspections for all surfaces and sinks.
+Daily or weekly cleanings will maintain the epoxy's original finish and help ensure a safe, uncontaminated working environment.
 The following list contains items to have on-hand for regular cleanings, and to handle most problems that may arise.

 - Acetone or Paint Thinner

 - Crystal Simple Green®

-- White Scotch Brite® Pads (always use moist or wet)
+- White Scotch Brite® Pads (damp/wet)

-- Finish Oil (Mineral Oil)
+- Finish Oil (food-grade mineral oil)

 - Murphy's Oil

 - Clean Rags or Sponges

 - Chamois Cloth

 - Mild Soap or Household Cleaner

-- Two-part Smooth-On® Epoxy Grout
+- Two-part Smooth-On® epoxy grout

+- Durcon Color Matched Caulk

-Note: Never use wax, or polish containing wax, on epoxy resin worksurfaces or sinks.
+Note: Never use wax, or polish containing wax, on epoxy worksurfaces or sinks.
 Never use abrasive pads, powders or liquids (such as Soft Scrub), as this will dull the surface.